 However, what happens when the delay is beyond the airport – like when traffic congestion or a road accident hampers timely arrival for passengers, airport staff and airline crew?

 Auckland is a city facing significant traffic congestion.
 Auckland Airport took proactive steps to address late arrivals by using predictive analytics, which helps guests understand the best time to leave home.
 As a result, the airport has, on average, shaved 10 minutes off arrival-to-terminal door times.

 Layering this type of traffic analytics with passenger movement predictions can then be used to optimise the entire door-to-gate journey.

 Coordination of resources and airport partners can accelerate the turnaround process, and get more flights leaving on time.

 Birmingham Airport has boosted turnaround efficiency with intelligent automation.
 As daily events unfold, airport resources, such as stands, are dynamically reallocated to best fit the new flight schedule, minimising disruption.

 Connecting operations to the rest of the airport, from ground handlers to catering, using software such as Collaborative Decision Making (CDM) can drive even higher performance.
 By creating more awareness of each’s role in the turnaround process, airports generate more accountability.

 3) Tap into historical trends to drive improvement

 With hundreds of sensors and systems, airports have significant opportunities for data-driven optimisation.
 Predictive collaboration offers airports a way to make sense of that data to make better decisions, in real-time and long-term planning.

-Cincinnati/Northern Kentucky International Airport (CVG), awarded Skytrax best world airport 2018 (5-10 million passengers), is working with their partners at TSA to use live and empiric guest movement data to refine security resourcing and processing plans.
-As a result, security line wait times have been reduced by one third.
+Cincinnati/Northern Kentucky International Airport (CVG), consistently awarded Skytrax top 3 best world airports (5-10 million passengers), is working with its partners at TSA to use live and empiric guest movement data to refine security resourcing and processing plans.
+As a result, security line wait times have been reduced by one-third.